akkefa/akkefa.com/README.md

-## Ikram Ali's Profile
+## Hi there 👋 I’m Ikram

-My name is Ikram Ali and I'm a Data Scientist.
+My name is Ikram Ali and I'm a Lead Data Scientist.
 I specialize in building ML engineering and data science teams from the ground up.
 My current passion is NLP and MLOps.

 I approach my career by purposefully building domain knowledge in all the cross functional disciplines required to deliver successful Data Science projects.
 This includes Research, Data Engineering, Machine Learning Engineering,